 When I've finished, what course can I do next?

-You can enrol onto advanced stand – up (DRA100) which will help you to prepare for entry onto the comedy circuit.
-You may wish to consider enrolling onto one of the City Lit’s improvisation courses (such as DRB070 or DRM070) as improvisation is a great aid to developing as a stand up comedian from both a writing and performance perspective.
+You may be interested in one of the City Lit’s improvisation courses as an aid to developing as a stand up comedian from both a writing and performance perspective.